 - After this, select the credit card used for the original payment from the Payment Method drop-down list.

-- Click on the bank you deposited the payment for the invoice from the Refund From drop-down menu.
+- Click on the bank where you deposited the payment for the invoice from the Refund from the drop-down menu.

 - Add all products or services the customer returned in the Product or Service column.